multitudes/42-minishell/README.md

 Also we follow the NORM, a series of rules about linting and formatting of the code.
 Examples: functions cannot have more than 25 lines; we are not allowed to use "for"-loops, but while loops are allowed; declaring and defining variables in one line is not allowed. etc.

-## Built-in functions to recreate
+## Builtin functions to recreate
-Built-in commands are special commands that are implemented in the shell itself rather than being external programs.
-Some common built-in commands include cd, echo, and exit.
-Built-in commands such as “cd” or “exit” cannot be executed using the `execve()` function.
-Our minishell shall have the following built-ins which we need to recreate:
+Builtin commands are special commands that are implemented in the shell itself rather than being external programs.
+Some common builtin commands include cd, echo, and exit.
+Builtin commands such as “cd” or “exit” cannot be executed using the `execve()` function.
+Our minishell shall have the following Builtins which we need to recreate:
 ◦ echo with option -n
 ◦ cd with only a relative or absolute path
 ◦ pwd with no options